Climate Solutions Council members

 Council co-chairs

-Colleen Giroux-Schmidt, vice president, corporate relations, Innergex Renewable Energy
+Colleen Giroux-Schmidt, vice president, corporate relations and environment, Innergex Renewable Energy

-Nancy Olewiler, professor, School of Public Policy, Simon Fraser University
+Nancy Olewiler, professor emerita, School of Public Policy, Simon Fraser University

 Nancy Olewiler is an economist and professor emerita in the School of Public Policy, Simon Fraser University (SFU).
 Prior to coming to the economics department at SFU in 1990, she was a professor in the economics department at Queen’s University.
 Her PhD is in economics from the University of British Columbia.
 Nancy's areas of research include natural resource and environmental economics and public policy.
 She has published widely on a range of environmental and natural resource issues, including studies on energy and climate policy, natural capital and ecosystem services, managing catastrophic risk, and federal tax policy.
 She has served on federal and provincial government advisory committees and is currently chair of the Macroeconomics Accounts Advisory Committee for Statistics Canada, and a member of the Mitigation and Adaptation Expert Committees of the Canadian Climate Institute.
 She has been a board member of TransLink, BC Hydro, Technical Safety BC, and the Pembina Institute, and is currently on the boards of the Institute for Research on Public Policy and Genome BC.